omniprime/100-days-of-code/log.md

 **Thoughts:** I didn't work on the layout of the page at all.
 Most of my time was spent looking at geolocation.
 I think I will use IP location to get the weather and avoid making the user approve the release of their location.
 Saves a step and will be able to start with the weather.
 Still a lot to go over before I attempt to get it into place.

+### Day 38: February 9th, 2017

+**Today's Progress**: Weather page and research

+**Thoughts:** I am trying to learn the things that I do not know that will be required for this weather app.
+I think I am going to have to go over JSON to get to what I need to  know.
+This kind of request on FCC is a little annoying since it does not tell you what stuff you will have needed to learn before you can accoplish the task.
+Tomorrow I think I will just study and learn what goes on with JSON.